 But in the quirky way the internet works, if someone is searching for low-carb guacamole recipes, they’d never find this idea tucked away in a recipe for Hummus and Cucumber Appetizer Bites.
 And for the guacamole bites, I added a slight change to this not-really-a-recipe recipe, hollowing out the cucumber with a melon baller.
 So here it is, a brand shiny new post for this ridiculously easy but delicious idea for a good vehicle to deliver guacamole to your mouth!

-I'm going to add this to my post of 50+ Low-Carb and Gluten-Free Superbowl Appetizer Recipes, and I'm also happy to finally have a meatless recipe posted on Monday for all the Meatless Monday fans.
-(And now that I've realized that low-carb appetizers are somewhat of a scarce commodity, I've started a new Pinterest board for Best Low-Carb Appetizers, Snacks, and Game-Day Foods to collect them.)
+I’m going to add this to my post of 50+ Low-Carb and Gluten-Free Superbowl Appetizer Recipes, hope you enjoy checking out that post!
+(And now that I’ve realized that low-carb appetizers are somewhat of a scarce commodity, I’ve started a new Pinterest board for Best Low-Carb Appetizers, Snacks, and Game-Day Foods to collect them.)

 Use European cucumbers wrapped in plastic for this recipe, because they have skins that aren’t treated.
 You can make my Cilantro Lover’s Perfect Guacamole (or my Easy Guacamole), but I just bought guacamole from Costco to try out the idea.
 Use a melon baller to scoop out the center of a slice of cucumber that’s about 5/8 inch thick.
 Then put guacamole into a small zip-loc bag, snip off the corner, and squeeze enough guacamole to fill the center of each piece of cucumber and sprinkle with the tiniest pinch of chile powder.
 That.
 Is.
 All.